Velocidex/velociraptor-docs/content/knowledge_base/tips/plugin_not_found.md

+---
-# What to do about error "Plugin info not found"
+title: What to do about error "Plugin info not found"
+---

 Velociraptor VQL queries can run on the server in the context of server artifacts or notebook queries.
 Usually server side VQL is used